karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Classes/PluginOptionApi/insertPluginOptions.md

-PluginOptionApi::insertPluginOptions — Inserts the given pluginOption rows in the database.
+PluginOptionApi::insertPluginOptions — Inserts the given plugin option rows in the database.